RyuuXS/Reforestation/README.md

-## Why do you never see elephants hiding in trees?
-Because they're so good at it.
+## How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.